 Fine touch your works

-Learning how to use some essential photo editing software is another essential factor you cannot afford to miss out.
+Learning how to use some essential photo editing software is another essential factor you cannot afford to miss out on.
 They are paramount!
 You need to learn how to use the likes of Adobe Photoshop, Adobe Lightroom, Corel Paintshop, PortraitPro, GIMP and so on.

-After taking shots or, in some cases, images that are not up to standard due to other compromising factors, it would be left to you to use these softwares to enhance your shoots.
-This can be to complement them or reduce the exposure to ensure you achieve desired quality.
+After taking shots or, in some cases, images that are not up to standard due to other compromising factors, it would be left to you to use this software to enhance your shoots.
+This can be to compliment them or reduce the exposure to ensure you achieve desired quality.

 Create a standard